 - This has been occurring since the rules changed around 2011.
 It is widely publicized and no one has ever mentioned or publicized being audited or fined by the IRS for completing this widely known mechanism for funding a Roth IRA.

 - If you are deciding to do a backdoor Roth conversion this year, you are likely going to do it next year.
 And the next year.
 And so on.
-So, how can you justify in court that you “didn’t plan” to perform the Roth conversion in the first place when you have done it for multiple consecutive years.
+So, how can you justify that you “didn’t plan” to perform the Roth conversion in the first place when you have done it for multiple consecutive years.
 Clearly, this has become a pattern for you.
 Again, even if it was for one year, the step transaction does not protect you.